rahmancdp/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION.md

 ![](_attatchments/mvi.1a40bb6d-e87f-4b74-929f-11f16746fc40.003.png)

-**Sample Dialogue:** Once the login credentials are accepted, the MAS Application **Suite navigator** window opens.
+ Once the login credentials are accepted, the MAS Application **Suite navigator** window opens.
 Several applications that make up the Maximo Application Suite are displayed.
 In this demo, the focus will be on the Maximo Visual Inspection application; however, Part One of this demo, briefly looks at MVI AI model inspection results in the MAS Monitor application.
 (Note: in this demo environment, only the necessary applications are available for completing MVI L3).

 > Note: If this is your first-time logging into the MAS, you may be prompted to view a quick application tour (how-to tutorial).
 Please dismiss any such tours for the purposes of this demo.